-Over the weekend of 26th – 27th March 2020, we were joined by runners from all around the world to run 750km — the length of the Israeli Separation Wall in Palestine.
+In March 2021 and 2022 we were joined by runners from all around the world to run 750 km — the length of the Israeli Separation Wall in Palestine.

-We ran to remember the human cost of the Wall, to demand freedom of movement for Palestinians, and to raise £15,000 to rebuild a demolished Palestinian home.
+We ran to remember the human cost of the Wall, to demand freedom of movement for Palestinians, and to raise funds towards rebuilding a demolished Palestinian home.

-There were well over 400 people running in total from across England, Northern Ireland, Wales, Scotland, Ireland, the USA, Denmark, Germany, Norway, the Netherlands, Turkey, South Africa, Burundi, Mauritius, Australia, Egypt, Dubai, UAE and of course, Palestine — where our friends at Right To Movement had an incredible 140 people taking part and our partner Holy Land Trust another 30.
+Over the two years, we were joined by over 600 people from across England, Northern Ireland, Wales, Scotland, Ireland, the USA, Denmark, Germany, Norway, the Netherlands, Turkey, South Africa, Burundi, Mauritius, Australia, Egypt, Dubai, UAE and of course, Palestine — where our friends at Right To Movement had an incredible 140 people taking part and our partner Holy Land Trust another 30.

 Why did we run the Wall?